 This course includes a work integrated learning experience in which your knowledge and skills will be applied and assessed in a real or simulated workplace context and where feedback from industry and/ or community is integral to your experience.

-The course Integrated project 1 is delivered through a weekly class over the twelve week semester.
+The course Integrated Project 1 is delivered through three 2 day intensives over the twelve week semester.